seththoenen/chef-automate-elasticsearch-cluster/instructions.md

 curl -X POST 'http://localhost:9200/_snapshot/fs-chef-automate/export_1/_restore'
 ```

-You should get an acknowledged JSON:
+You should get an accepted JSON:

 ```
-{"acknowledged":true}
+{"accepted":true}
 ```

 You should also see the newly imported indices with the following command: